coq/coq/doc/sphinx/proofs/creating-tactics/index.rst

 conditionals and looping.
 While :ref:`Ltac <ltac>` was initially thought of as a language for doing some basic combinations, it has been used successfully to build highly complex tactics as well, but this has also highlighted its limits and fragility.
-The experimental language :ref:`Ltac2 <ltac2>` is a typed and more principled variant which is more adapted to building complex tactics.
+The language :ref:`Ltac2 <ltac2>` is a typed and more principled variant which is more adapted to building complex tactics.